 - Employment rights and responsibilities

-Being trained by industry specialists who run their own businesses or work within the industry, who will deliver, instruct and provide you with up-to-date industry techniques within floristry.
+You will be trained by industry specialists who run their own businesses or work within the industry, who will deliver, instruct and provide you with up-to-date industry techniques within floristry.

 Our Floristry Advanced Apprenticeship Level 3.